Utah Administrative Code

 (b) The employee shall have up to five working days to reply.
-The employee shall reply within five working days for the agency head or designee to consider the reply before discipline is imposed.
+The employee shall reply within five working days for the agency head to consider the reply before discipline is imposed.

 (c) The employee shall have an opportunity to be heard by the agency head or designee.
 This meeting shall be strictly limited to the specific reasons raised in the notice of intent to demote or dismiss.